asnorris/Norris_EKR2017_Replication/README.md

 In this replication I use the data and code form Ejdemyr, Kramon, Robinson (2017): Segregation, Ethnic Favoritism, and the Strategic Targeting of Local Public Goods.

+I'd like to thank the authors for making their code available to the public.

 The authors' code can be found in the Replication folder.
 All of the code files have comments from the authors.
 I denote my own personal comments with ## as to not confuse people or take credit for their work.

   The folder includes: